henri/spb/README.md

 > <sub>Only run code from sources whom you [trust](https://github.com/henri/spb/?tab=readme-ov-file#lock-security-and-trust).
 Inspect SPB source-code [ [installer](https://github.com/henri/spb/blob/main/500.spb-install-script.bash), [project](https://github.com/henri/spb/blob/main/050.start-private-browser.bash) and [fish snippets](https://github.com/henri/spb-fish-snippits) ] below.</sub>

 > <sub>The [installer/update](https://github.com/henri/spb/blob/main/500.spb-install-script.bash) script is a convenience to simplify installation and updating of spb on your system(s).
 Updates are semi-automatic because in order to update you manually run the [installer](https://github.com/henri/spb/blob/main/500.spb-install-script.bash) interactively.
 Check the [automated notes](https://github.com/henri/spb/?tab=readme-ov-file#arrows_counterclockwise-automate-installation-and-updates) for details on configuring unattended spb updates and installations.
-Also, before enabling automatic updates read the [disclaimer section](https://github.com/henri/spb/?tab=readme-ov-file#warning-disclaimer) carfully.
+Also, before enabling automatic updates read the [disclaimer section](https://github.com/henri/spb/?tab=readme-ov-file#warning-disclaimer) carefully.
 When installing SPB (using the above command), automatic updates are not enabled.
 If you want automatic updates, you must [deliberatly select](https://github.com/henri/spb/?tab=readme-ov-file#arrows_counterclockwise-automate-installation-and-updates) that as an option.</sub>

 > <sub>If you prefer to use spb without using the install/update script (not recommended due to ease of using the install script) ; just copy the SBP [project](https://github.com/henri/spb/blob/main/050.start-private-browser.bash) script to your system and make it executable.
-If you prefer a manual installation ; click below for installation stpes (this will completly avoiding the install/update script).<sub>
+If you prefer a manual installation ; click below for installation steps (this will completely avoiding the install/update script).<sub>

 <details>
 <summary>manual installation steps</summary>